-Applications will begin being accepted in late fall or early winter of the 2021/ 2022 academic year for next year’s cohort.
+Applications will begin being accepted in late fall or early winter of the 2021-2022 academic year for next year’s cohort.
 We currently have graduate students from 16 states and two countries, and we hope to continue cultivating a growing interest and enrollment for Applied Educational Neuroscience.
 The application deadline for the 2021-2022 academic year is May 27, 2022.
 Any applications submitted after this time will be considered for the 2022-2023 academic year.
 The 2022-2023 application opens July 1, 2022.